Last updated on November 22nd, 2023 at 01:16 pm

 Your business card is the first way that you will be remembered by a potential client or connection.
 Printivity wants to offer high-quality paper options, like 14pt Cardstock and 16pt “Extra-Thick” Cardstock, for business cards at affordable prices.
 Both paper options give a luxury appearance with a durable feel.

 Business cards are meant to last, whether on a card holding rack, inside a person’s wallet, or even floating around in a person’s pocket or purse.
-100 lb cover business cards easily get bent and rip.
-However, 14pt and 16pt business cards thickness can withstand more wear and tear.
+100 lb cover business card paper easily gets bent and ripped.
+However, 14pt and 16pt business card paper thickness can withstand more wear and tear.

 Thick and Uncoated Classic Business Card Paper